zaybournand/Mini-Project/README.md

 npm install

 b.
-Configure Firebase Admin SDK Credentials (.env file) The backend needs Firebase Admin SDK credentials to verify user tokens.
+Configure Firebase Admin SDK Credentials (.env file) Firebase Service Account Key:

 In your Firebase Console for your Mini-Project, go to Project settings > Service accounts.

 Click "Generate new private key".
 This downloads a JSON file (e.g., your-project-id-firebase-adminsdk-xxxxx-xxxxxxxxxx.json).

-Keep this file secure and DO NOT commit it to Git.
+Move this downloaded JSON file into your mini-project/backend folder.
+DO NOT commit this file to Git.

-Rename .env.example to .env in your backend folder.

-Open the downloaded JSON file and copy the project_id, private_key, and client_email values.

-Paste these values into your .env file:
+Create/Populate .env: Rename .env.example to .env in your backend folder.
+Open your downloaded JSON file and copy the project_id, private_key, and client_email values.
+Paste them into your .env file:

 # mini-project/backend/.env